Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 Leave Some Seedheads

-While you should deadhead spent flowers, consider leaving some seedheads on certain perennials to provide food for birds during the winter months.
+While you should deadhead spent flowers, consider leaving some seedheads on certain perennials to feed birds during winter.

 Consider Fall Planting

-If you’re looking to add new perennials to your garden, fall is a great time to plant.
+Fall is a great time to plant new perennials in your garden.
 The cooler temperatures and moist soil conditions allow the plants to establish roots before winter.

 Plant Spring-Blooming Bulbs

-Fall is the time to plant your spring bulbs, such as tulips, and daffodils.
+Fall is the time to plant spring bulbs, such as tulips and daffodils.

 Plan for Spring